-I’ve installed a 120 cm 12-volt PC-fan in my aging Electrolux combo fridge-freezer.
-This simple upgrade resulted in more stable temperatures and a 29% reduction in power consumption.
+I’ve installed a small 120 cm 12-volt air circulation fan in my aging Electrolux combo fridge-freezer.
+It’s just a cheap PC fan, available everywhere.
+The upgrade resulted in more stable temperatures and a 29% reduction in power consumption.

 Many modern refrigerators come with a small fan built-in to improve air circulation inside the cooling box.
 My ten-year-old Electrolux combo unit doesn’t have such modern luxuries.
 It had to operate with the temperature control dial at about 85%-effect and saw large temperature fluctuations.